Raubkatz/Fractal_Activation_Functions/README.md

 # 🧩 Fractal-Activation Playground

-There is a preprint to be found at https://www.preprints.org/manuscript/202508.0478

 This repository explores the use of **fractal activation functions** in shallow feed-forward neural networks, with a focus on tabular classification tasks.
 In particular, it addresses the following questions: